gabrielganzer/RTSNoC-Sniffer/README.md

 ## PROJECT DESCRIPTION

-Design and evaluation of a non-intrusive packet delivery monitoring service on a Network-on-Chip (NoC) that focus on real-time Systems-on-Chip (SoC).
+Design and evaluation of a non-intrusive packet delivery monitoring service on a Network-on-Chip (NoC) that focus on real-time Systems-on-Chip (SoC) written in C++/SystemC.
 Recent works show that using adaptive routing or optimization techniques are solutions to improve its latency.
 These strategies usually need to know the traffic behaviour previously to make changes.
 A monitoring service is indicated as a solution to this issue, but since silicon consumption is a restriction in these projects, most of them use routers or other NoC's resources to perform such task.
 This design was based on a strategy that does not interfere with the NoC operation to collect and to evaluate traffic information.

 ## DOCUMENTATION